WayneMusungu/emmerce_project/readme.md

 ### Create a Task
 This endpoint is responsible for creating a task

 Remember the access token?
-Click on `Authorization` on token type select `Bearer Token` on the token then pass in the acccess token `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0b2tlbl90eXBlIjoiYWNjZXNzIiwiZXhwIjoxNjc4ODcwMjMxLCJpYXQiOjE2Nzg4NjMwMzEsImp0aSI6IjYyNWVlY2E3ZGVmOTQ5NTBhZjEzOTA3NDg3MzQ4MzY0IiwidXNlcl9pZCI6Mn0.7hAADOuA3490OrifJg3pp5hSBPeYED3siO-T4Z-tjCI`
+Click on `Authorization` on token type select `Bearer Token` on the token then pass in the value of the acccess token that was generated for you.
+Here is an example: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0b2tlbl90eXBlIjoiYWNjZXNzIiwiZXhwIjoxNjc4ODcwMjMxLCJpYXQiOjE2Nzg4NjMwMzEsImp0aSI6IjYyNWVlY2E3ZGVmOTQ5NTBhZjEzOTA3NDg3MzQ4MzY0IiwidXNlcl9pZCI6Mn0.7hAADOuA3490OrifJg3pp5hSBPeYED3siO-T4Z-tjCI`

 #### Request